oneeve8/kobble-data/content/feamber.md

 A matrix or world can be built around an idea or ideas.

-Things brought into being and given a na
+Things brought into being and given a name.
+Classified, differentiated.

 We think our world has to make logical sense.

+We want life t

 But does it?
 Does it make logical sense?